reedhedges/AMRISim/README.md

 On Linux, GTK+ 2.x development packages are also needed, as well as g++, make, libtool, automake and autoconf.

-ROS melodic is expected to be installed in /opt/ros/melodic.

-AriaCoda source code is expected to be in ../AriaCoda.
-(Define the `ARIA` environment variable before building to change location.)

 Run "make" to build.

 On Windows, MinGW and MSYS should be used.
-GTK+ is not needed, it will be included.
+GTK+ does not need tobe installed on Windows, a local copy is used.

 Detailed build instructions for each platform are available in [BUILD.md](BUILD.md).

+ROS1 and ARIA or AriaCoda are required to build AMRISim:

+### ROS1

+ROS1 melodic is expected to be installed in `/opt/ros/melodic`, or ROS to be installed on the system from Ubuntu repositories using `apt`.

+If you will be doing general ROS1 development on the same system, it is recommended to install ROS1 in `/opt/ros/...` according to the instructions found at <http://www.ros.org>.
+(Note that each version of ROS1 is supported on certain versions of Ubuntu only.
+ROS2 is not yet supported in AMRISim.)

+If you just want to more easily build AMRISim with ROS support on Ubuntu, installing ROS Ubuntu packages using apt is easier than configuring the custom ROS installation and build system.
+The required Ubuntu packages to build are:

+    libroscpp-dev libtf-dev libsensor-msgs-dev libgeometry-msgs-dev libstd-msgs-dev libstd-srvs-dev libnav-msgs-dev libnodelet-dev

+Additionally to run AMRISim and use `rostopic` to test you will also need:

+    python3-roslaunch python3-rostopic ros-geometry-msgs ros-nav-msgs ros-std-msgs ros-sensor-msgs ros-std-srvs

+You could also install `rviz`.

+(Or install `ros-base-dev` or `ros-desktop-dev` to for a collection of many ROS packages.)

+To omit ROS1 support from AMRISim, build with `AMRISIM_INCLUDE_ROS=no`.
+See [BUILD.md](BUILD.md) and `make help` for details.

+### AriaCoda

+AriaCoda source code is expected to be in ../AriaCoda.
+(Define the `ARIA` environment variable before building to change location.)

 How to get started
 ------------------